 This page will cover repairs and upgrades to our new work vehicle, a 2005 Polaris Ranger.
 The photo above is one of the auction ad photos.
 It looks like they used about a quart of Armor-All to make it pretty.
 Step One: - Immediately clean all that slick stuff off the seat and floor.
-Trust me, a death grip on the steering wheel might keep you on the seat, but your wife will not be happy if she is dumped out on her butt!
+Trust me, a death grip on the steering wheel might keep you on the seat, but your wife will not be happy if the first hard turn sends her sliding out the side.

 More rain had me wondering if I could get down there with a winch before the tractor sank out of sight.
-That experience started the search for a better "go-anywhere" work vehicle.
+This experience started the search for a better "go-anywhere" work vehicle.

 I never make a major purchase without doing RESEARCH.
-It helps to make a list sorted from major needs to minor wants.
+I even made a list of needs and wants.